erigontech/erigon/docs/readthedocs/source/stagedsync.rst

 `processBodiesStage` takes the bodies downloaded and those the following with them:

-	* Verifiy them.
+	* Verify them.
 	* RLP-encode them.
 	* compress the rlp-encoded bodies using `snappy`.
-	* put the commpressed RLP into the database.
+	* put the compressed RLP into the database.

-in order for Erigon to reaccess the block bodies, it decompress the and rlp-decode them. the entries in the db for block bodies are a concatenation of [block number] + [block hash] in order to pre-sort them before inserting them into the database.
+in order for Erigon to reaccess the block bodies, it decompresses them and rlp-decode them. the entries in the db for block bodies are a concatenation of [block number] + [block hash] in order to pre-sort them before inserting them into the database.

 Changes in DB: